ModelEarth/community/about/README.md

 to increase benefits from [biodiversity projects](../../data-pipeline/research/) aimed at [eliminating government debt](../start/charts/).</span>
 -->

-## What makes our UX Unique and Exciting
+## What makes our UX unique and exciting

 The model.earth interface makes [selecting locations](#geoview=country) and [topics](#appview=topics) quick-and-easy for viewing local industries and census attributes.
 Our maps, tables and charts load faster than most websites thanks to our use of static files and Tabulator&nbsp;grids.